Combining Remote Sensing & GIS technology is the future of risk management in agribusiness

 Goals and Challenges

 The insurance company used drone generated NDVI map to have an overview of the hail damage in corn.
-This was a pilot project designed for improving their damage assessment process.
+This was a pilot project designed for improving their agriculture risk assessment process.
 They needed a solution for field inspection, data sharing and collaboration between the parties involved in an insurance claim case.

-A few days after the hail, the insurance company used drones to create an overview of the corn field crop damage.
+A few days after the hail, the insurance company used drones to create an overview of the cornfield crop damage.
 The area of 660 acres was mapped using MaVinci Sirius Pro unmanned vehicle.
 758 images were generated by UAV, using RTK GPS positioning system and near-infrared sensor imagery.
 The results of drone image processing were orthomosaic, NDVI_rainbow, NDVI_heat and NDVI_gray images.

 “NDVI or Normalized Difference Vegetation Index is a measurement of the amount of live vegetation in an area and is commonly used for agricultural assessment.
-The basic principle of NDVI relies on the fact that, due to their spongy layers found on their backsides, leaves reflect a lot of light in the near infrared, in stark contrast with most non-plant object.
+The basic principle of NDVI relies on the fact that, due to their porous layers found on their backsides, leaves reflect a lot of light in the near infrared, in stark contrast with most non-plant objects.
 When the plant becomes dehydrated or stressed, the spongy layer collapses and the leaves reflect less NIR light, but the same amount in the visible range.
-Thus, mathematically combining these two signals can help differentiate plant from non-plant and healthy plant from sickly plant.”
+Thus, mathematically combining these two signals can help differentiate plant from non-plant and healthy plant from a sickly plant.”

 NDVI map was of great help for the field inspection process.
-After processing data, analysts from insurance company were able to determine which areas require their immediate attention.
-Data visualisation helped them to make the workflow more efficient – they knew where to go and take the samples just from a quick look to a map.
+After processing data, analysts from the insurance company were able to determine which areas require their immediate attention.
+Data visualization helped them to make the workflow more efficient – they knew where to go and take the samples just from a quick look to a map.

 Sensor data was uploaded to different layers through Map Editor, making it available on the cloud and therefore easily accessible.
 Insurance company used polygon layers to mark the insured areas with additional information on insurance levels for each sector, together with damage indexes provided by processing the NDVI data.
 One layer included the sample data from the field investigation.